 Rochem case study: reducing carbon emissions

-The following is based on General Electric frame 5 gas turbine operating on an offshore installation.
+The following is based on a General Electric frame 5 gas turbine operating on an offshore installation.

 The gas turbine is installed with Rochem FYREWASH® nozzles.
 An online compressor wash was performed using Rochem FYREWASH® F3 cleaning chemical.